Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Introduction

-We design systematic probes to examine whether these properties hold for a tabular NLI system.
-Our probes exploit the semi-structured nature of the premises allowing us to not only semi-automatically construct a large number of them, but also define expected model behavior unambiguously.
-Specifically, we construct three kinds of probes that either introduce controlled edits to the premise or the hypothesis, or create counterfactual examples.
-Our experiments reveal that despite seemingly high test set accuracy, a model based on RoBERTa~\cite{liu2019roberta} is far from being able to reason correctly about tabular information.
-Not only does it ignore relevant evidence from its inputs, but it also relies heavily on annotation artifacts and pre-trained knowledge.
+Corresponding to these three properties, we identify three dimensions to evaluate a tabular NLI system: robustness to annotation artifacts, relevant evidence selection, and robustness to counterfactual changes.
+We design systematic probes that exploit the semi-structured nature of the premises.
+This allows us to semi-automatically construct the probes and to unambiguously define the corresponding expected model response.
+These probes either introduce controlled edits to the premise or the hypothesis, or to both, thereby also creating counterfactual examples.
+Experiments reveal that despite seemingly high test set accuracy, a model based on RoBERTa~\cite{liu2019roberta}, a good representative of BERT derivative models, is far from being reliable.
+Not only does it ignore relevant evidence from its inputs, it also relies excessively on annotation artifacts, in particular the sentence structure of the hypothesis, and pre-trained knowledge in the embeddings.
+Finally, we found that attempts to inoculate the model~\cite{liu2019inoculation} along these dimensions degrades its overall performance.